Anora - Aila-Korpela farm

 Humus binds water in the soil

-Noora says that climate-smart, regenerative agriculture contributes to biodiversity and accumulates the humus layer, which is the top layer of the soil.
+Noora says that regenerative agriculture contributes to biodiversity and accumulates the humus layer, which is the top layer of the soil.

 The accumulation of humus is a slow process, which is why it is so important to begin working on it now.